-Athelhampton House, Dorchester
+Athelhampton House, Dorchester, Dorset

 Ghosts at Athelhampton House

 Athelhampton is considered to be one of the most haunted houses in England.
-It played host to the Living TV Most Haunted crew for one of their first ever episodes.
+It played host to the Living TV Most Haunted crew for one of their first-ever episodes.

 The wine cellar adjoins the Great Hall and is said to experience tapping from a ghost known as ‘Cooper’.
 Various owners, staff and guests of Athelhampton House have all seen what can only be described as a Grey Lady.
-The current owner of Athelhampton Mr Robert Cooke, has reported seeing her in the early hours passing through the walls in the bedrooms.
+The current owner of Athelhampton, Mr Robert Cooke, has reported seeing her in the early hours passing through the walls in the bedrooms.

 A dark apparition that looked like a monk was seen by one of the housemaids in broad daylight.
 The woman became aware of footsteps behind her in one of the corridors.
 She quickly turned to see the monk standing outside the bathroom door.
 It is believed that this person was the Catholic priest to the Martyn family.